realvitya/fortimanager-template-sync/docs/developer_guide/index.md

 # Developer Guide

-First, thank you for being interested in developing this library!
+First, thank you for being interested in developing this tool!
 The following topics tries to describe the intended setup and workflow to develop the library!

 ## Installing dev tools